 Ellis is a cultural anthropologist with stories to share from her travels in over 50 countries, mainly along the ancient Silk Road.
 She provides all the necessary information for travelers to go on their own budget trips, no matter their age or gender.
 Discover more about Ellis’s adventures on her travel blog, Backpack Adventures.

-Jem is a traveler who prefers being on her own rather than in large groups, and exploring the great outdoors instead of the busy cities.
+Jem is a traveler who prefers being on her own rather than in large groups and exploring the great outdoors instead of the busy cities.
 She is a solo female hiker who is always sharing useful tips for hiking, plus hiking and camping guides, both in New Zealand and overseas.
-Get inspired to go outside and explore the world on Jem’s blog, That Kiwi Hiker.
+Get inspired to explore the outdoors on Jem’s blog, That Kiwi Hiker.

-Questions for those nominated for the Liebster Award
+Questions for my nominees for the Liebster Award

-- What was that first trip that turned travelling into a passion for you?
+- What was that first trip that turned traveling into a passion for you?
 What was it like and how long ago was it?

 - Being a constant traveler, you have gathered a lot of experience.
 What are the usual steps you take when planning for a trip?

 - What is the one thing you never leave home without?

 - How would you communicate with locals in a place where they don’t speak any of the languages you know?

 - What is the funniest memory you have from your travels?

 - If you could change anything from your past travels for the better, what would it be?